millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 While this is straightforward for small matrices like :math:`2 \times 2` or :math:`3 \times 3` it becomes harder to solve as the matrices get larger.
 This same challenge applies when using computers.
 Furthermore, because computers store numbers with finite precision, rounding errors can often occur during calculation.
-This effect is amplified when a matrix is ill-conditioned, that is, small changes in :math:`A, b` greatly change :math:`x`.
+This effect is amplified when a matrix is ill-conditioned, that is, small changes in :math:`A` and/or :math:`b` greatly change :math:`x`.
 This leads to incorrect solutions even when the math is solid.
-Both of these effects combined leads to us often avoiding Gaussian elimination when solving large systems.
+Both of these effects combined lead to us often avoiding Gaussian elimination when solving large systems.

 Hence, in these scenarios we use iterative methods to solve for :math:`x`.
 Iterative methods involve using initial values to generate a sequence of improving approximate solutions.